Business model of the Group

 The owners of FMG are the Free State of Bavaria with 51.0 percent, the Federal Republic of Germany with 26.0 percent, and the City of Munich with 23.0 percent.

 The shareholders’ general meeting is the highest monitoring and decision-making body.
-It decides unanimously on the Group’s business fundamentals including airport expansion and borrowing.
-Moreover, decisions are passed with a simple majority.
+It decides unanimously on the Group’s business fundamentals, including such matters as airport expansion and borrowing.
+On all other issues, resolutions are adopted by a simple majority.

 FMG has a Supervisory Board, as specified in Article 1 (1), (6) of the German Co-Determination Act (Mitbestimmungsgesetz – MitbestG).
 The Supervisory Board exercises monitoring and co-determination rights.
 It appoints members of the Executive Board and determines their remuneration.
 Transactions exceeding certain thresholds and terms require Supervisory Board approval.
 The employees’ representatives in the Supervisory Board are elected for a five-year term by the Group employees.
 The shareholders’ representatives are elected by the shareholders’ general meeting.
 Their term in office ends with the shareholders’ general meeting that resolves on the formal discharge of the members for the fourth fiscal year after the start of their term in office.

 The Supervisory Board has appointed a proposals committee, a working committee, and an HR committee.
-The proposals committee, working committee and the HR committee were entrusted with the following tasks:
+The proposals committee, working committee, and the HR committee were entrusted with the following tasks, inter alia:

 Committees in the Supervisory Board